magento/devdocs/guides/v1.0/frontend-dev-guide/layouts/layout-extend.md

 <h2 id="fedg_layout_extend_merge">Create a theme extending file</h2>

 Rather than copy extensive page layout or page configuration code and modify what you want to change, in the Magento system, you must create only a *theme extending file* that contains the changes you want.
-In this article both, <a href="{{site.gdeurl}}frontend-dev-guide/layouts/layout-types.html#layout-types-page" target="_blank">page layouts</a>, <a href="{{site.gdeurl}}frontend-dev-guide/layouts/layout-types.html#layout-types-conf" target="_blank">page configurations</a>, and <a href="{{site.gdeurl}}frontend-dev-guide/layouts/layout-types.html#layout-types-gen" target="_blank">generic layouts</a> are referenced to as *layot files*, as the mechanism of extending is similar for them.
+In this article both, <a href="{{site.gdeurl}}frontend-dev-guide/layouts/layout-types.html#layout-types-page" target="_blank">page layouts</a>, <a href="{{site.gdeurl}}frontend-dev-guide/layouts/layout-types.html#layout-types-conf" target="_blank">page configurations</a>, and <a href="{{site.gdeurl}}frontend-dev-guide/layouts/layout-types.html#layout-types-gen" target="_blank">generic layouts</a> are referenced to as *layout files*, as the mechanism of extending is similar for them.

 To add a theme extending file:

-2. Put the layot file in the following location:
+2. Put the layout file in the following location:
 <pre>
 app/design/frontend/&lt;Vendor&gt;/&lt;theme&gt;
 &nbsp;|__/&lt;Namespace&gt;_&lt;Module&gt;